atlassian-master/jira-master/close-parent-issue-when-subtask-closed/README.md

 ##### Youtube Video:

- please subscribe and click like if you really like it, it will encourage me to do more valuable things.
+ https://youtu.be/G-uY1PCLeEk Please subscribe and click like if you really like it, it will encourage me to do more valuable things.
 Thanks.

 ##### Background: